 HOW TO SIGN UP: Please complete Southwind's Trip Reservation eForm.
-There are fields for up to 4 travelers per form with the same address.
-Upon receipt, your Travel Consultant will send you a SmartPay link to pay your \$1,000 per person deposit by any major credit card.
+There are fields for up to 6 travelers per form with the same address.
+The deposit is \$1,500 per person, please click here to pay your deposit by any major credit card through our secure CardConnect system.
+In the total amount due box, enter your deposit amount (without a comma) based on the number of travelers in your party.
 If you prefer, you can also call us at 1-800-377-9463 to make payment arrangements by phone or send a check.
 You will receive confirmation of your deposit.

-Due to the popularity of Uyuni and Lake Titicaca, we recommend making reservations at least 4 months in advance.
+Due to the popularity of Uyuni and Lake Titicaca, we recommend making reservations at least 4-5 months in advance.
 Once your trip is guaranteed to operate, you will receive comprehensive pre-departure planning documents by email.

-Land Balance: Final payment is due at 90 days by Visa, Mastercard, Discover, American Express or check.
+Land Balance: Final payment is due at 120 days by Visa, Mastercard, Discover, American Express or check.
 You will receive a trip invoice indicating your balance due.
-Provided services and space are available, reservations can be accepted up to 30 days before departure.
+Provided services and space are available, reservations can be accepted up to 60 days before departure.